Payment Card Information Consultation

 - Review firewall rules bi-annually - At least every six months, review the firewall rules protecting your secure credit card vlan to ensure they are configured to provide the least access necessary for business.

 - Engage in internal vulnerability scans and remediation - Internal vulnerability scans will be run on a regular basis using the InsightVM internal scanner.
 See Manage Internal Vulnerability Scans for PCI DSS for more information.

-- Engage in external vulnerability scans and remediation - External vulnerability scans by an approved PCI scan vendor will be run on a regular basis using Coalfire.
-See External Vulnerability Scan Procedure for more information.
+- Engage in external vulnerability scans and remediation - External vulnerability scans by an approved PCI SSC scanning vendor (ASV) will be run on a regular basis using Coalfire.
+See Manage External Vulnerability Scans for PCI DSS for more information.

 - Engage in Penetration Testing - Penetration tests will be performed annually or upon completion of significant change.
 The Payment Card Compliance Office will work with the Merchant Manager on the process.